LogtalkDotOrg/logtalk3/manuals/_sources/userman/events.rst.txt

 argument indexing performed by most Prolog compilers, which ensure — in the general case — access in constant time.

-Event-support can be turned off on a per-object (or per-category) basis using the :ref:`events <flag_events>` compiler flag.
+Event support can be turned off on a per-object (or per-category) basis using the :ref:`events <flag_events>` compiler flag.
 With event-support turned off, Logtalk uses optimized code for processing message sending calls that skips the checking of monitored events, resulting in a small